 Cycle to Kollam which is nestled among coconut palms and cashew tree plantations on the edge of Ashtamudi Lake.
 It is a small market town of old wooden houses with red-tiled roofs overhanging winding streets, perhaps the most typical of Keralan towns.
-It’s also the gateway to the backwaters of Kerala.
-Cycling: 70-80 km.
+Cycling: 90-95 km.

 Cycle to Kovalam.
 Kovalam beach has been a favourite haunt of tourists since the 1930s.
 Looking inland from the blue waters of the Arabian Sea, the Kovalam shoreline appears as a gently curving beach.
 Cycling 60-70 KM

 Today we explore Trivandrum.
-We will visit Sree Padmanabhaswamy Temple which is dedicated to Lord Vishnu.
-We will continue to Napier Museum, housed in an Indo-Saracenic structure dating back to the 19th century.
+We will visit Sree Padmanabhaswamy Temple and Napier Museum, housed in an Indo-Saracenic structure dating back to the 19th century.
 Located near the museum is Sree Chithra Art Gallery which displays paintings of some well known painters.
 Cycling: 40-50 KM.